Supercharge your caregiving batteries

 Michelle said they’re planning a weeklong get-away at a friend’s cabin on a lake.
 She’s looking forward to simply being together as a family away from the cares of home.

-After cancer came knocking on our door, Gary and I decided to live while he still had life.
-As a result, there are movie reels running through my head of summiting mountains, road trips through national parks, Friday dates, breaking trail in snow-shoes, running from Pacific waves.
-And nothing can erase these gleeful memories.
+In our case, after Gary processed all the negative debris that accompanies a terminal diagnosis, we decided to live while he still had life.
+As a result, there are movie reels playing in my head of road trips through national parks, hiking tall mountain trails, running from Pacific waves.
+And nothing can erase those gleeful memories.

 Michelle said that her faith is sustaining her.
 “God is not allowing me to go through this for no reason.”

 Looking back, I see God’s fingerprints on every hard thing Gary and I experienced.